Why Am I Suffering So Much? — The Astrological Meaning

 Charts that complete heavy suffering periods often produce three results: an unusual capacity to be present with others' pain, a clarity about what actually matters, and a permanent reduction in fear of difficulty.
 None of these are gifts the person would have asked for; all of them turn out to be the deepest equipment the life later requires.

-This pattern is consistent enough across cases to suggest the chart's architecture genuinely intends it.
+The three-result pattern is consistent enough across cases to suggest the chart's architecture genuinely intends it.
 The suffering is not malfunction; it is preparation.

 ← All insights